-One of the classier patios in town with a solid happy hour ($5 glasses of wine and beer pitchers 11am-5pm everyday).
-File this under perfect for: fancy day drinking, cheese & charcuterie, girls day out and impressing out-of-towners.
-If you fancy a cocktail hour without having to worry about the group next to you taking shots of Fireball, this is your spot.
-Grab a bottle of rosē and the bruschetta plate.
+Postino is one of the nicer patios in town and has with a solid Happy Hour ($5 glasses of wine and beer pitchers, 11am-5pm daily).
+It’s perfect for day drinking, cheese and charcuterie snacking, and impressing out-of-towners.
+If you want a cocktail without having to worry about the group next to you taking shots of Fireball, this is your spot.
+Grab a bottle of rosé and the bruschetta plate.

-Avanti is supposed to be a food market, but you want to go here to hang and drink, not necessarily to eat.
-The food is fine, but overpriced.
-You’re here for the huge patio space and the great location, and the multiple bar areas spread out enough to keep lines down on a busy day.
-Our advice is to make this your crew’s early afternoon preparation stop before you hit up the city for the night.
-Throw back a few, and enjoy the sunset.
+Avanti is a market-style food court with decent (though semi-overpriced) options.
+You’re here for the huge patio space, great location, and the multiple bar areas spread out enough to keep lines down on a busy day.
+Our advice is to make this your crew’s early afternoon stop to catch the subset before heading downtown for the night.

-Local 46 is oddly situated far away from the more bustling/popular part of Tennyson St., but it’s worth the trip.
-The wide-open patio out back features ample seating, ping pong (that's how beer pong started, kids), a few other lawn games and a smoke shack that serves burgers and a wicked sausage plate.
-There's also a small stage area for live music which makes 46 perfect for laid back summer eves.
-It’s much more of a beer drinkers place, but this is Colorado... you pretty much have to like beer to get in.
+Local 46 is far away from the more bustling and popular part of Tennyson St., but it’s worth the trip.
+The patio out back has a lot of seating, ping pong, and a smoke shack that serves burgers and a very good sausage plate.
+Combine all that with the live music, and you have the perfect summer night.
+It’s much more of a beer drinkers place, but this is Colorado - you pretty much have to like beer to get in.

 What’s in a name?
 For Recess, pretty much everything.
 The backyard here spreads out like a school playground, and provides a great way to escape from the usual bar scene routine.
 Bring all your friends, your sunglasses, and even your dog.
 And if you get hungry, the kitchen has burgers, mac and cheese, and burritos (pretty much everything your eight-year-old-self would have wanted).

-Buchi Cafe is our favorite spot for mid-week, extended-lunch “meetings".
+Buchi Cafe is our favorite spot for mid-week, extended-lunch “meetings.”
 Grab a double Cortadito if you need to stay sharp, or a Caipirinha if you need to loosen up.
-Either way, also grab one of their awesome Cuban sandwiches and a table outside.
+Either way, make sure you grab one of their Cuban sandwiches and a table outside.

 The atmosphere and food make The Plimoth our most recommended date night spot in Denver.
-Spend a long afternoon at the Zoo nearby, then head here for dinner.
-Everything about this place makes it hard not to fall in love, so don't be surprised if your date starts planning your wedding during the second course... or if you decide to propose after dessert.
-Just remember, it’s The Plimoth causing that warm and fuzzy feeling in your belly - don’t get crazy.
+Spend a long afternoon at the Zoo nearby, then head here for dinner and go straight for the patio.
+Don’t be surprised if your date starts planning your wedding during the second course, or if you decide to propose after dessert.
+Just remember, it’s The Plimoth causing that warm and fuzzy feeling - don’t get crazy.

 Root Down has Denver’s patio brunch game locked down.
 If you want to hang here (and yes, you want to hang here), start making your reservations now.
 You can try to walk in, but maybe bring a snack to munch on while you wait - the patio crowd here tends to settle in to share stories from the previous night over bottomless mimosas.

-If you’re feeling artsy but don’t want to make the trek South to the Santa Fe art district, make a move to RiNo.
-Gallery openings are happening pretty much every other week around there.
-Once you’re good and cultured, step your way to the roof at Los Chingones for food and drinks.
-The Tres Pigs Nachos alone are a masterpiece unto themselves.
+If you’re feeling artsy but don’t want to make the trek south to the Santa Fe art district, make a move to RiNo.
+Gallery openings are happening pretty much every other week, so once you’re good and cultured, make your way to the roof at Los Chingones for food and drinks.
+The Tres Pigs Nachos alone are a masterpiece.

 This patio still holds a special place in our hearts, despite all the nearby highrise developments progressively killing its amazing downtown view.
 What can we say, Linger has a way of dealing with loss, and it comes in the form of great food and drink.